Gales Point

 Yard all raked and tidy.Several friendly, but skinny dogs.
 Chickens and roosters scratching around.
 Coconut palms loaded with green coconuts swaying and rustling in the breeze.
 Several small houses placed haphazardly on the property, all of them in what appears to be a state of disrepair.

-please let there be a shower.
+We wonder where the rooms are!
+Is there indoor plumbing and please, please let there be a shower.
 As we rummaged in the bags to get just what we needed for the night a young man appeared who introduced himself as Francisco Perez.
 Then his pretty little girlfriend Valerie walked over and we were taken to our rooms.

 Up stairs in the dark and very proudly shown into our rooms.
+There are no building codes!

 The rooms are sparsely furnished, each with a bed, table and chair and some shelves.
 Mine has a ¾ bed and Susan has a double.
 There is no glass in the windows, just storm shutters and screens, which we discovered in the morning are more for show than function.
 The bathroom at the end has a sink with water; there is a toilet and shower.
 What more could we want!